KJPMolgenLab/ELAB_LOADER/Readme.md

 * pandas
 * numpy

-Github is the official download source, the place to praise and the place to complain:
+Github is the official download source, the place to praise, and the place to complain:
-Simply clone the project and you shouldbe good to go.
+Simply clone the project, and you should be good to go.

 ```
 git clone https://github.com/KJPMolgenLab/ELAB_LOADER.git